-A. Appointments and Fees:

-Where possible certified football officials will work the playoff games.
+- A) Appointments and Fees: Where possible certified football officials will work the playoff games.
 Playoff officials will be appointed by the IHSA Office.
 According to National Federation rules, there is no appeal.
-Officials' decisions are final.

-B. First and Second Round:

-Each official shall receive \$76.50 per game (crew of five).
-The IHSA office will pay all playoff officials.

-C. Quarterfinal Round:

-Each official shall receive \$95.00 per game (crew of five).
-The IHSA office will pay all playoff officials.

-D. Semifinal Round:

-Each official shall receive \$129.00 per game (crew of five).
-The IHSA office will pay all playoff officials.

-E. Championship Games:

-Each official shall receive \$170.00 per game, plus up to one night's lodging at a hotel designated by the IHSA Administrator (crew of five).

-F. Mileage Reimbursement Policy:

-In the state series, to assist officials for out-of-pocket expenses, a voucher system will be used to compensate officials when they actually drive in excess of 70 miles round trip per contest.
+Officials' decisions are final - B) First and Second Round: Each official shall receive \$76.50 per game (crew of five).
+The IHSA office will pay all playoff officials. - C) Quarterfinal Round: Each official shall receive \$95.00 per game (crew of five).
+The IHSA office will pay all playoff officials. - D) Semifinal Round: Each official shall receive \$129.00 per game (crew of five).
+The IHSA office will pay all playoff officials. - E) Championship Games: Each official shall receive \$170.00 per game, plus up to one night's lodging at a hotel designated by the IHSA Administrator (crew of five). - F) Mileage Reimbursement Policy: In the state series, to assist officials for out-of-pocket expenses, a voucher system will be used to compensate officials when they actually drive in excess of 70 miles round trip per contest.
 Payment will be made through the IHSA Office, after completion of the tournament series, at a rate of thirty cents per mile for all mileage more than 70 miles round trip.
 No compensation will be permitted for trips of less than 70 miles round trip.

+IMPORTANT NOTICE

+Important reminder regarding the Football Terms and Conditions

+Terms and Conditions - Item VIII-D, concerning out-of-state opponents:

+- 1) Member schools who have scheduled games with out-of-state opponents will be responsible to forward a copy of each out-of-state opponent's football schedule to the IHSA Office no later than September 30 of the current football season. - 2) Member schools who have contracted games with out-of-state opponents shall not be awarded a forfeit victory if the contract cannot be fulfilled because the out-of-state opponent has qualified for the playoffs in their state.

+For purposes of at-large selection, the first nine (9) games of an out-of-state opponent's schedule shall be considered as the schedule for that opponent.
+Playoff games of out-of-state opponents may be considered as a part of the nine-game season schedule for at-large points.
+Playoff games in other states must meet other criteria established in these Terms and Conditions, such as starting times, tiebreakers, etc

-How To Find the Football Master Schedule
+How to Find the Football Master Schedule

 The annual Football Master Schedule is available on the IHSA Web site (www.ihsa.org), starting in mid-July.

 From the main menu, choose "Football" to access the online version.
 Schedules and standings are updated with scores every Monday throughout the football season.

 In addition, the weekly "Playoff Outlook" shows what teams are still in the playoff running and how the classes might be divided on Football Pairings Night.
 The online Football Master Schedule is never out of date.
 Check it often!